 Native to Texas and Louisiana.
-Airy plant growing to 14 ft. high, 23 ft. wide.
-Stalkless leaves to 112312 in. long grow directly on stems.
+Airy plant growing to 14 feet high, 23 feet wide.
+Stalkless leaves to 112312 inches long grow directly on stems.
 Long bloom period (often from late spring into fall).
-Pink buds closely set on branching spikes open just a few at a time; blossoms are about 1 in. long, white aging to rose.
+Pink buds closely set on branching spikes open just a few at a time; blossoms are about 1 inches long, white aging to rose.
 Used widely in most of the South.
 Performs best in the Southwest, where it is a profusely blooming, long-lived perennial.
 Taproot makes it very drought tolerant.

 Selected forms include the following.